 While the Secus does add a pair of moving seals to the fork, they’re not directly tied to the fork’s movement (i.e., the fork can compress without them sliding) so they effectively don’t add any friction to its movement.
 All the same adjustments that you’re used to with an air-sprung fork remain, and tuning is no more complicated than stock.
 The Secus just puts you at a fundamentally better baseline to work from and opens up a wider range of possibilities for how to set up the fork, without introducing any major shortcomings to its performance.

 I think the biggest benefits of the Secus will be felt by people — like me — who care a lot about midstroke support and generally find themselves trying to eke as much as possible out of their forks without diminishing their performance in other areas.
 That said, I also truly don’t think that there are any performance downsides to the Secus compared to a stock fork, no matter how you prefer to set up your suspension.
 It’s a very clever, very impressive offering.

-The Vorsprung Secus absolutely delivers on its promise to improve the performance of air-sprung forks.
+The Secus clearly fulfills its promise to improve the performance of air-sprung forks.